 - Open-end and Closed-end Bond Funds

-We also have gained significant expertise in defending allegations involving alleged undisclosed conflicts of interest among the various departments within a financial company (e.g., research, investment banking, etc.), and we regularly handle the more typical customer disputes, including claims involving unsuitability, churning, unauthorized trading, and “selling away,” among others.
-Our broker-dealer clients include Morgan Stanley Smith Barney, Citigroup, Wells Fargo Advisors, UBS Financial Services, Morgan Keegan, Raymond James, Edward Jones and others.
+We also have significant expertise in defending allegations involving alleged undisclosed conflicts of interest among the various departments within a financial company (e.g., research, investment banking, etc.), and we regularly handle the more typical customer disputes, including claims involving unsuitability, churning, unauthorized trading, and “selling away,” among others.

 Complex Securities Litigation

-- Removal and dismissal (under SLUSA) of nationwide class action.
-Dismissal affirmed by the Eleventh Circuit.
+- Removal and dismissal under SLUSA of multiple nationwide class actions, one of which was appealed, fully briefed, and affirmed by the Eleventh Circuit.

-- After a 6-week non-jury trial, achieved dismissal in one of the few securities class actions ever tried in federal court in Tennessee.
+- After a six-week non-jury trial, dismissal in one of the few securities class actions ever tried in federal court in Tennessee.

 - Denial of class certification in a nationwide class action by customers against Morgan Keegan, alleging false statements by a research analyst.

-- Removal of three lawsuits filed against a major securities firm in Mississippi State Court on behalf of plaintiffs and “similarly situated persons“ (Mississippi does not have a class action rule comparable to FRCP 23), which were subsequently transferred to an MDL proceeding and ultimately dismissed under SLUSA.
+- Removal of three lawsuits filed against a major securities firm in Mississippi State Court on behalf of plaintiffs and “similarly situated persons,” which were subsequently transferred to an MDL proceeding and ultimately dismissed under SLUSA.